The #NGO mess is hard blocking

 Challenging “liberal trolls” and #encryptionist blindness

-Addressing liberal trolls and the #openweb tensions, the influx of users following the (#TwitterMigration) has illuminated tensions on the #openweb, particularly the behaviour of “liberal trolls.”
+Addressing liberal trolls and the #openweb tensions, the influx of users following the #X (#TwitterMigration) has illuminated tensions on the #openweb, particularly the behaviour of “liberal trolls.”
 Who often advocate for performative inclusivity and impose hierarchical thinking, creating friction in existing decentralized paths.
 Their presence derails conversations, inhibit grassroots growth, and introduce mainstream patterns of control.
 What can we do with this mess making:

 1. Reframing the debate: 90% Open, 10% Closed offers a balanced vision.
 It contrasts sharply with the #encryptionists’ push for 90% closed systems that prioritize secrecy over collaboration.
 To mediate this, we need to promote openness as resilience to foster diversity, adaptability, and innovation.
 This “native” path resists co-optation by authoritarian forces, a core concern of #encryptionists.
 Highlight success stories, examples where openness has thrived, such as Mastodon’s ability to scale post-Twitter Migration without compromising its ethos.
 Build Bridges to encourage conversations between open and closed proponents.
 Identify shared values, while challenging “common sense” that hinder collaboration.